craigmbooth/craigmbooth.github.io/pages/unbuilding-the-self/letters-to-a-skeptic.md

   overlay_filter: 0.5
 classes: wide
 ---

-# Letters to a Skeptic

-*What I'd say to the part of me that needed proof*

 This is the letter I would have written to myself ten years ago.

 Back then, I was curious about meditation—but skeptical.
 I'd tried it a little, read a few things, maybe even felt a flicker of something during a sit.
 But mostly, I didn't understand what the big deal was.
 I thought it might be a nice way to relax.
 Or a tool to focus better at work.
 I certainly didn't think it would change the way I understood the world.